 Her current research project, tentatively titled “Worth a Thousand Words: Pictures, Technology and the Making of Modern American Education,” explores controversies surrounding the introduction of pictures and picturing technologies into American classrooms in the first half of the twentieth century.
 Drawing on a wide variety of archival, published and visual sources, Cain investigates widespread concerns about the impact that visual media would have upon children’s bodies, minds and morals, as well as the shifting boundaries between education, propaganda, and entertainment in the United States.
 She has published a small portion of this project in Learning with the Lights Off: Educational Film in the United States (Oxford University Press, 2011).

-At Northeastern, she teaches undergraduate and graduate courses on public history, museums and exhibition.
+At Northeastern, she teaches undergraduate and graduate courses of public history, museums, and visual and material culture.